-If you spend any time gardening or landscaping, you’ve got to have a good wheelbarrow can lessen your load.
+If you spend a good amount of time gardening or landscaping, a good wheelbarrow can lessen your load.
 While these humble helpers may all look pretty similar to one another, they’re not all designed to accomplish the same tasks.
-After all, the best wheelbarrow for hauling relatively lightweight twigs and fallen leaves may not stand up to having concrete mixed in its tub.
-If you’re in the market for a wheelbarrow, read on to learn what to look for when shopping, then check out specifics on these models that outdoor DIYers like you rate as best in class:
+The best wheelbarrow for hauling relatively lightweight twigs and fallen leaves may not stand up to having concrete mixed in its tub.
+If you’re in the market for a wheelbarrow, read on to learn what to look for when shopping, then consult our list of top-favorite options:

 - BEST OVERALL: WORX Aerocart 8-in-1 Wheelbarrow

-- BEST FOR KIDS: Seymore Lightweight Children’s Wheelbarrow
+- BEST FOR KIDS: Seymour WB-JR Poly Tray Lightweight Childrens Size Wheelbarrow

 Choosing the Right Wheelbarrow

 The best wheelbarrow won’t be worth much in your yard if it can’t tote your load, so your first consideration should be tub capacity, which is measured in cubic feet.
-Though you’ll find tubs with anywhere from 2.5 to 10 cubic feet, most homeowners are good with four to six cubic feet.
+Though you’ll find tubs with anywhere from 2.5 to 10 cubic feet, most shoppers are good with four to six cubic feet.
 Larger tubs make it possible to haul bigger loads, but they’re heavier and harder to push, so it’s best to get just the size that fits your needs.
 One notable exception: If you plan to mix concrete, you’ll want at least a seven-foot cubic capacity to keep the concrete from sloshing out as you prepare it.

 Material: Steel vs. Plastic